 Amid the forced closure of Australian non-essential businesses, social distancing and consumer sentiment, many Australian businesses are now facing dire financial circumstances.
-During the weekend of 21 and 22 March 2020, the Victorian State Government released their stimulus package and the Federal Government released a second round of stimulus measures to further expand the measures it initially introduced last week.
+During the weekend 21 and 22 March 2020, the Victorian State Government released their stimulus package and the Federal Government released a second round of stimulus measures to further expand the measures it initially introduced last week.

 Having regard to the new Government measures, the various stimulus packages announced can be summarised as follows: